shxdow/shxdow.github.io/_posts/2020-12-31-software-reliability.md

 **On experience**

-Despite achieving unmatched [^2] results when it comes to changing society, computer science has 100 years at most.
+Despite achieving unmatched [[Even though such results are indeed obtained by standing on the shoulders of giants they are still very impressive nonetheless::rsn]] results when it comes to changing society, computer science has 100 years at most.
 It does not take too much to think of people who were at the frontier of the field and designed very common things such as Unix, C, UTF8, PageRank, ...